thoas/picfit/README.rst

 An image is generated from your source storage (``src``) and uploaded asynchronously to this storage.

-An unique key is generated and stored in a in-memory key/value store to process a dedicated request one time.
+A unique key is generated and stored in a in-memory key/value store to process a dedicated request only once.

 ``config.json``